insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in South Dakota for home and auto insurance bundling is 57201 at an average rate of $3,984.
-See the 10 least expensive ZIP codes below.
+The most affordable ZIP code in South Dakota for bundling home and auto insurance is 57201, with an average rate of $3,984.
+Below are the 10 least expensive ZIP codes.

 ZIP codeAverage auto and home after discountAverage difference